We earn a commission for products purchased through some links in this article.

 Try this Hyrox simulation workout you can do in any gym

-Hyrox isn't just a running event.
-But it does make up half the race.
+Hyrox isn't just a running event, but it does make up half the race.
 (More if you factor in the 'Roxzone'.)
-That's why running shoes, with their cushioning, propulsion and speed, are the preferred footwear for Hyrox over styles like cross-training shoes.
+That's why running shoes, with their cushioning, propulsion and speed, are the preferred footwear for Hyrox over cross-training shoes.

 But not all running shoes are necessarily appropriate for Hyrox.
-Super shoes (like the Nike Alphaflys) might seem like an obvious choice, but proceed with caution.
-With their large stack heights, big heel-to-toe drops and springy carbon plates, they're certainly quick.
-But those same attributes can lack stability on the weight sections and make it difficult to navigate the bends and turns of a Hyrox course.
+Super shoes like Nike's Alphafly might seem like an obvious choice, but proceed with caution.
+With their chunky foam and springy carbon plates, they're certainly quick.
+But those same attributes can lack stability on the weight stations and make it difficult to navigate the bends and turns of a Hyrox course.

 Grip and stability are the two other qualities you'll want to consider.
-The former is key for keeping your footing on the sled push and pull.
-The latter, while less important given the relatively light weights used in Hyrox, is nonetheless important when it comes to the lunges, burpee broad jumps and wall balls.
+Traction, by way of a grippy outsole, is key for keeping your footing on the sled push and pull carpets.
+Stability, while less important given the relatively light weights used in Hyrox, is nonetheless important when it comes to the lunges, burpee broad jumps and wall balls.
 The key is to find a fast shoe that balances all three elements well.

 What to Consider

-Unless you're competing for the fastest times, no shoe isn't going to wildly improve your time.
-That's more dependent on your training.
+Unless you're competing for the fastest times, no shoe will wildly improve your time – that comes with your training and preparation.
 But a bad pair can certainly derail it.
-Whether you're unsure if your existing trainers are appropriate or you're in the market for a new pair, these are some things to consider before parting with your cash.
+Whether you're unsure if your existing trainers are appropriate or you're in the market for a new race day 'fit, these are some things to consider before parting with your cash.

 Testing